 Chinese are spending more on the leisure industry than ever before

-Spending on theme park facilities remains high amongst Chinese Consumers
+Spending on theme parks in China remains high

 While the Chinese are now more selective about their spending, amusement parks are places where consumers are willing to spend more money.
 In terms of in-park spending, a consumer report by Mintel showed that around 81% of consumers of urban Chinese consumers aged 20 – 49 have made food and drink purchases at theme parks, 76% made ticket purchases, and 59% bought souvenirs or themed merchandise.
 To increase profits, theme parks often develop and/or operate facilities for food/dining, hotels, retails, and other recreational opportunities.
 Such comprehensive facilities generate higher consumption as it extends the total tourists’ stay-time and creates loyalty for customers for the park and its brand.
 Most successful theme parks across China provide hotels within their parks or hotels of their branded hotels surrounding the park area.
 As Chinese consumers are now looking for new, quality, holistic leisurely experiences, the development of amusement park facilities such as quality dining opportunities and living accommodations greatly suits this demand and actively increases; since such offerings would create a comprehensive experience that is very different from their everyday lives.